SystemsApproach/sdn/stratum.rst

    `Markup Languages (XML)
    <https://book.systemsapproach.org/data/presentation.html#markup-languages-xml>`__.
-   Computer Networks: A Systems Approach, November 2019.
+   *Computer Networks: A Systems Approach*, 2020.

 What’s important about going in this direction is that the data model that defines the semantics of the variables available to be read and